Jefdeniel/teachable_machine/README.md

 - To run this demo, simply open the `index.html` file in your web browser.
 - Webcam can take a couple of seconds to start, so be patient.
-- This model can only see if it my or Nicky
+- This model can only see of an image is me (Jef) or Nicky